bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 32°
+- 31°
 - Snow
-- 83% humidity
+- 93% humidity
-- 10 mph wind
+- 11 mph wind
-- 86% cloud cover
+- 100% cloud cover
 - 36 AQI 🟩
+- About 0.4 inches of snow on the ground
+- 0.11 inches of snow in the past 24 hours
-- 1.38 inches of snow and 0.59 inches of rain expected in the next 48 hours
+- 1.27 inches of snow and 0.6 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>